Aneurysm embolization: coiling, stenting, flow diversion

 Figure 2.
 Coiling is performed during an angiogram.
 A catheter is inserted into the femoral artery in the groin.
 It is then guided through the arterial system to the arteries in the brain.

 Step 2: insert the catheter

-After the inner thigh and groin area are shaved and cleansed, a local numbing agent is given to minimize discomfort as the skin incision is made.
-The femoral artery is located and a hollow needle is inserted into the artery.
+The inner thigh and groin area are shaved and cleanse.
+A local numbing agent is given to minimize discomfort as the skin incision is made.
+The femoral artery is located and a hollow needle is inserted into the artery (Fig. 2).
 Next, a long tube made of flexible plastic called a catheter, is passed through the needle to enter the bloodstream.
 A special dye, called a contrast agent, is injected into the bloodstream through the catheter.
 The dye makes the blood vessels visible on the x-ray monitor (fluoroscope).
-Watching the monitor while injecting dye, the doctor carefully guides the catheter from the femoral artery in the leg, up the aorta, past the heart, and to one of four arteries in the neck that lead to the brain (Fig. 2).
-You may feel brief pain when the catheter is inserted, but most catheter manipulation is painless.
+Watching the monitor while injecting dye, the doctor carefully guides the catheter from the femoral artery in the leg, up the aorta, past the heart, and to one of four arteries in the neck that lead to the brain.
+You may feel brief discomfort when the catheter is inserted, but most catheter manipulation is painless.